 What is the Flesch-Kincaid Grade Level?

-In 1976 the US Navy modified the Flesch Reading Ease formula to produce a grade-level score based on US education grade levels – the Flesch-Kincaid Grade Level.
-They used it to create easy-to-read training manuals.
+In 1976 the US Navy modified the Flesch Reading Ease formula to produce a grade-level score based on US education grade levels – the Flesch-Kincaid Grade Level - which they used to create easy-to-read training manuals.

-Readability scores can be interpreted as grades as shown here:
+Readability scores are interpreted as grades as shown here:

 Score 90-100 5th Grade 11 years (British Year 6)